 The DT-1 Downtown Core Zoning District is established for the purpose of enabling the development of a phased, walkable, mixed-use district in the traditional core of Downtown Berkeley.
 The mixed-use and planned development regulatory approach of the District is intended to provide a more flexible and innovative approach regarding use, density, access and connectivity, streetscape and landscape design, parking facilities, architectural and façade design, residential dwelling units, and dimensional standards than can be provided by traditional zoning techniques in order to establish a new walkable district, preserve and foster vibrant communal space and environmental protection areas while attracting a diverse range of retail, office, and commercial uses to support the community and a blend of new residential areas that vary in density and housing options.
 The DT-1 Downtown Zoning District is intended to reestablish downtown as an authentic city center, and establish downtown as a specialty shopping, and regional cultural district.
-The new Zoning District will allow for common gathering and meeting areas (indoors and out), increase vitality by allowing mixed-use development, and create and/or restore pedestrian linkages between storefronts and offsite and on-street parking.
+The new Zoning District will allow for common gathering and meeting areas (indoors and out), increase vitality by allowing mixed-use development, and create and/or restore pedestrian linkages between storefronts and offsite and onstreet parking.
 This will be achieved through:

-(a) Creating a mixed-use environment to accommodate a combination of residential, retail, commercial, and office uses of varied densities to attract young professionals, empty nesters, and families to the area.

-(b) Describing standards so that any new development is cohesive, contains thriving and inviting public spaces, and encourages walkability and sustainability.

-(c) Regulating building orientation and placement to achieve appropriate scale and ensure proper transitioning between areas of differing use and density and/or to be mindful of the surrounding adjacent land uses.

-(d) Encouraging enhanced pedestrian, bicycle, and vehicular connectivity throughout the area.

-(e) Permitting development consistent with the standards and requirements of an approved master development plan.

-(f) Permitting mixed-use vertically integrated buildings with ground floor commercial, office, and retail uses.
-Mixed-use buildings may have multi-family residential units and/or offices on the upper floors above ground level commercial, office and retail uses.
+- Creating a mixed-use environment to accommodate a combination of residential, retail, commercial, and office uses of varied densities to attract young professionals, empty nesters, and families to the area. - Describing standards so that any new development is cohesive, contains thriving and inviting public spaces, and encourages walkability and sustainability. - 3.
+Regulating building orientation and placement to achieve appropriate scale and ensure proper transitioning between areas of differing use and density and/or to be mindful of the surrounding adjacent land uses. - 4.
+Encouraging enhanced pedestrian, bicycle, and vehicular connectivity throughout the area. - 5.
+Permitting development consistent with the standards and requirements of an approved master development plan. - Permitting mixed-use vertically integrated buildings with ground floor commercial, office, and retail uses.
+Mixed-use buildings may have multifamily residential units and/or offices on the upper floors above ground level commercial, office and retail uses.

-DT-1 is intended to be pedestrian oriented, traditional downtown development, with multi-story mixed use buildings, and minimal private off-street parking.
+DT-1 is intended to be pedestrian oriented, traditional downtown development, with multi-story missed use buildings, and minimal private off-street parking.

 B. Permitted Uses.

 A building or premises shall be used for the following purposes:

-1. Retail sales, including, but not limited to, appliances, bakery, bookstore, carpeting, clothing, department store, drug store, food store, furniture store, hardware store, hobby shop, jewelry store, newsstand, pet shop, radio and television store, sporting goods store, and variety store.
+1. Retail sales, including, but not limited to, appliances, bakery, bookstore, carpeting, clothing, department store, drug store, food store, furniture store,

-2. Household services, including but not limited to appliance repair, bicycle repair, carpeting and draperies, electrical, heating and cooling, painting, contractor, plumbing, radio and television repair, upholstery, rental of appliances, tools, medical equipment, radios, and televisions.

-3. Banks, savings and loans, stockbrokers, and title companies.

-4. Offices, including but not limited to business, dental, general, laboratory, testing, medical, radio and television, research, and veterinarian.

-5. Telephone and computer answering services.

-6. Copy centers, primarily engaged in providing photocopying, duplicating, blueprinting and other document copying services, along with printing service; printing on purchased stock materials, such as stationery, letterhead, invitations, labels, and similar items.

-7. Restaurants with no drive through.

-8. Antique stores.
+- hardware store, hobby shop, jewelry store, newsstand, pet shop, radio and television store, sporting goods store, and variety store. - 2.
+Household services, including but not limited to appliance repair, bicycle repair, carpeting and draperies, electrical, heating and cooling, painting, contractor, plumbing, radio and television repair, upholstery, rental of appliances, tools, medical equipment, radios, and televisions. - 3.
+Banks, savings and loans, stockbrokers, and title companies. - 4.
+Offices, including but not limited to business, dental, general, laboratory, testing, medical, radio and television, research, and veterinarian. - 5.
+Telephone and computer answering services. - 6.
+Copy centers, primarily engaged in providing photocopying, duplicating, blueprinting and other document copying services, along with printing service; printing on purchased stock materials, such as stationery, letterhead, invitations, labels, and similar items. - 7.
+Restaurants with no drive through. - 8.
+Antique stores. - Attached townhouses. - 10.
+Mixed-use buildings, provided that no residential may be located on the ground floor of the primary structure on a lot. - 11.
+Academies, including but not limited to business, commercial, computer, dancing, physical fitness, martial arts, music, trade and vocational. - 12.
+Hotels and Motor Lodges.

-9. Attached townhouses.

-10. Mixed-use buildings, provided that no residential may be located on the ground floor of the primary structure on a lot.

-11. Academies, including but not limited to business, commercial, computer, dancing, physical fitness, martial arts, music, trade and vocational.

-12. Hotels and Motor Lodges.

 C. Accessory Uses.

-Uses subordinate to that of the main building may include:
+Uses subordinate to that of the main building may include.